MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-security-recommendation.md

 - **Open software page** - Open the software page to get more context on the software and how it's distributed.
 The information can include threat context, associated recommendations, weaknesses discovered, number of exposed devices, discovered vulnerabilities, names and detailed of devices with the software installed, and version distribution.

-- [**Remediation options**](tvm-remediation.md) - Submit a remediation request to open a ticket in Microsoft Intune for your IT Administrator to pick up and address.
+- [**Remediation options**](tvm-remediation.md) - Submit a remediation request to open a ticket in Microsoft Intune for your IT administrator to pick up and address.
+Track the remediation activity in the Remediation page.

 - [**Exception options**](tvm-exception.md) - Submit an exception, provide justification, and set exception duration if you can't remediate the issue yet.